Convert ODT to SXW

 • May not work with StarOffice 5.x

-• Deprecated format
+• Deprecated format (no longer developed)

-• Limited modern features
+• Limited modern feature support

-• Not an official standard
+• Not an official ISO standard

-• Poor support in new software
+• Poor support in current software

 • Compatibility issues with modern apps